claby2/gol/DOCUMENTATION.md

 The arguments `x` and `y` should be of type int.
 The arguments `x` and `y` represents the column and row of a specified cell respectively.
 These use zero-based numbering.

-The method reads from the buffer board and not the actual board.
+The method takes an additional but optional argument `copy_board_to_buffer`.
+This is of type bool which defaults to true.
+If this argument is set to false, the board will not be copied to the buffer board where the counting is executed.

 ### board.nextStep(rule_string) <a name = "nextStep"></a>